 The Company applies the fair value method to account for stock option expense.
 Under this method, cash flows from the exercise of stock options resulting from tax benefits in excess of recognized cumulative compensation cost (excess tax benefits) are classified as financing cash flows.
-See Note 3-"Summary of Significant Accounting Policies".
+See Note 3 "Summary of Significant Accounting Policies".
 All employee stock option grants are expensed over the stock option's vesting period based on the fair value at the date the options are granted.
 The fair value of each option is estimated as of the date of grant using the Black-Scholes options-pricing model.
 Expected volatilities are based on the historical weekly volatility of the Company's stock with a look back period equal to the expected term of the options.
 The expected dividend yield is zero as the Company has never declared and to does not anticipate declaring dividends on its common stock.
 The expected term of the options granted represent the period of time that the options are expected to be outstanding.
 The simplified method is used for estimating the expected term, due to the lack of historical stock option exercise activity.
 The risk-free interest rate is based on U.S. Treasury bills with a duration equal to or close to the expected term of the options at the time of grant.
-The total fair value of stock options vested in fiscal year 2018 and 2017 was approximately \$0.
-As of June 30, 2018, the total unrecognized compensation cost related to nonvested stock options was \$0.
-As of June 30, 2018 the stock options had a weighted average remaining life of 0.2 years.
+The total fair value of stock options vested in fiscal year 2019 and 2018 was approximately \$0.
+As of June 30, 2019, the total unrecognized compensation cost related to nonvested stock options was \$0.
+As of June 30, 2019 all of the stock options have been exercised, therefore they had no remaining weighted average life.

-A summary of the status of stock options granted under the 2010 Plan as of June 30, 2018 and 2017, and changes during the fiscal years then ended, is presented in the table below:
+A summary of the status of stock options granted under the 2010 Plan as of June 30, 2019 and 2018, and changes during the fiscal years then ended, is presented in the table below:

-Year Ended June 30, 20 18 20 17 Shares Under Options Weighted Average Exercise Price Shares Under Options Weighted Average Exercise Price Outstanding, beginning of year 265,000 \$ 10.00 405,000 \$ 10.24 Granted \$ \$ Exercised (229,375) \$ 10.00 (140,000) \$ 10.69 Forfeited \$ \$ Cancelled \$ \$ Outstanding, end of year 35,625 \$ 10.01 265,000 \$ 10.00 Aggregate intrinsic value \$ 454,937 \$ 2,232,848 Exercisable, end of year 35,625 \$ 10.01 265,000 \$ 10.00 Aggregate intrinsic value \$ 454,937 \$ 2.232,848 Available for grant, end of year 384,094 39,094 Weighted average fair value of options granted during the year (1) \$ \$
+Year Ended June 30,

+2019 2018

+Weighted Weighted

+Shares Average Shares Average

+Under Exercise Under Exercise

+Options Price Options Price

+Outstanding, beginning of year 35,625 \$ 10.01 265,000 \$ 10.00

+Granted \$ \$

+Exercised (35,625) \$ 10.01 (229,375) \$ 10.00

+Forfeited \$ \$

+Cancelled \$ \$

+Outstanding, end of year \$ 10.01 35,625 \$ 10.01

+Aggregate intrinsic value \$ \$ 454,937

+Exercisable, end of year \$ 10.01 35,625 \$ 10.01

+Aggregate intrinsic value \$ \$ 454,937

+Available for grant, end of year 199,760 384,094

+Weighted average fair value of options granted during the year (1) \$ \$

-(1) There were no options granted during the years ended June 30, 2018 and 2017.
+(1) There were no options granted during the years ended June 30, 2019 and 2018.